okp980/doingz/README.md

 ---

-##Live Link
+## Live Link
 [https://okp980.github.io/doingz/](https://okp980.github.io/doingz/)

 ---

-##Project Summary
+## Project Summary

-- use of useContext for app wide state management.
+- Use of useContext for app wide state management.
-- persisting state with local storage.
+- Persisting state with local storage.
-- maintaing the checked/unchecked state of a task on page reload to ryhm with the completed or uncompleted state of a task.
+- Maintaing the checked/unchecked state of a task on page reload to ryhm with the completed or uncompleted state of a task.
-- saving the user's theme choice to local storage to prevent loss on page reload
+- Saving the user's theme choice to local storage to prevent loss on page reload

 # Getting Started with Create React App